markhigham/cv/README.md

 # Mark Higham
 mark.higham@gmail.com | https://github.com/markhigham/cv

-SC cleared, experienced, agile software professional and full-stack developer.
-I've been successful in start-ups and global enterprises.
-Working hands-on and off using scrum, XP and waterfall approaches.
+ I'm a professional contract full-stack developer.
+I've been successful delivering quality products in start-ups, government and global enterprises.
+Working in a pair, solo or part of a large team.
+Agile, Scrum, XP or waterfall.

 Twitter: @markhigham